HomeDev GuideRecipesAPI Reference

 • To add groups with Opti ID, see Groups in the Opti ID documentation.

-You can still manage roles inside CMS 13 (PaaS), but those roles are not available to Opti ID users.
-CMS (PaaS) roles would typically be used for end users (site visitors, your customers); not the users accessing the CMS UI.
+Roles managed inside CMS 13 (PaaS) are not available to Opti ID users.
+CMS (PaaS) roles are typically used for end users (site visitors and customers), not for users who access the CMS UI.

-• Manage users and user groups in Windows – Groups created in the CMS Settings view are available from the Settings view only; they are not accessible from Windows.
+• Manage users and user groups in Windows.
+Use when your site runs Windows Server authentication and user identity is managed by the operating system.
+Groups created in the CMS Settings view are available from Settings only; they are not accessible from Windows.
 You cannot add users created in Windows to groups created in Optimizely.
 See Virtual roles for information about working with membership and role providers.

 Smaller organizations with few editors tend to use the CMS administration view, whereas larger organizations with many editors tend to use the other options.
-You can combine these options.
+Combine these options as needed.

 Display members of a user group